 There is a government authority called the national Criminal Injuries Compensation Authority, or CICA for short that can help you if you have been a victim of violent crime.
 This authority has been set up to help to compensate victims of violent crimes which have occurred in Great Britain (but excluding those which occur in Northern Ireland) specifically.
 They can also point you to other resources if you have been a victim of violent crime outside of the UK and EU.

-If you need any advice on which type of criminal injuries claim you should make or if you need any support or legal advice about your claim, then it is advisable that you get in contact with a trained criminal injuries solicitor.
+If you need any advice on which type of criminal injuries claim you should make or if you need any support or legal advice about your claim or how much crime compensation you might receive, then it is advisable that you get in contact with a trained criminal injuries solicitor.